harrietrc/loadimpact-docs/jekyll/_li3/test-results/interpreting-the-performance-trending-graph.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - How to interpret the performance trending graph
+title: How to interpret the performance trending graph
 description: How to Interpret the performance trending graph for your load tests
 permalink: /3.0/interpreting-the-performance-trending-graph
 categories: [test-results]